 4104.
 Distance in tree

-A connected graph without cycles is called a tree.
+A connected graph that contains no cycles is called a tree.

-The distance between two vertices of a tree is defined as the length (in edges) of the shortest path between these vertices.
+The distance between two vertices of a tree is defined as the length (in edges) of the shortest path connecting them.

-Given a tree with n vertices and a positive integer k.
-Compute the number of distinct pairs of vertices of the tree whose distance is equal to k.
-Note that pairs (v, u) and (u, v) are considered the same pair.
+Given a tree with vertices and a positive integer k, calculate the number of distinct pairs of vertices in the tree whose distance is exactly k.
+Note that the pairs (v, u) and (u, v) are considered the same.

 Input.
 The first line contains two integers n and k (1 ≤ n ≤ 50000, 1 ≤ k ≤ 500) – the number of vertices in the tree and the required distance between vertices.

-The next n – 1 lines contain the edges of the tree in the format ai bi (1 ≤ ai, bi n, aibi), where ai and bi are the vertices of the tree connected by the i-th edge.
-All specified edges are different.
+Each of the following n – 1 lines describes an edge of the tree in the format ai bi (1 ≤ ai, bi n, aibi), where ai and bi are the vertices connected by the i-th edge.
+All edges are distinct.

 Output.
-Print a single integer – the number of distinct pairs of tree vertices whose distance is equal to k.
+Print one integer – the number of distinct pairs of vertices in the tree whose distance is exactly k.

 Sample input